 The modern executive has a lot on her plate as well.
 In addition to her actual work, she needs to organize meetings, plan travel, stay on top of emails, keep track of invoicing and reimbursement, and the list goes on.
 It can be easy to get bogged down by all the logistics, and get so distracted that the actual work of making decisions for a company gets forgotten.
 It’s no wonder a virtual assistant can be the saving grace for a busy executive.

 Thanks to technology assistants can now support CEOs through the virtual world.

 Over the last two decades, an increasing number of people have chosen to telecommute or have become independent workers.
-In fact, taking the USA as an example, freelancers make up over 34% of working population and by 2020 this number is estimated to reach 40%.
+In fact, taking the USA as an example, freelancers make up over 50% of the working population.
 Thanks to the internet, executives can rely on assistants who work remotely, often in other parts of the country or the world.
 The rise of video conferencing, email, online travel booking, and more allows an employee to complete all the same tasks as an in-office assistant, without actually being there.

 The challenge of managing business travel

 Travel management is a very important and frequent task for a VA.
 They need to understand the company, the executive, as well as what to expect in each destination in order to comply with all the executive’s requirements, company policies and expense management procedures.
 Additionally, they have to present detailed invoice reports for billing and offer real-time support in case of any emergencies, which can be tricky when the manager is traveling through different time zones from one of the VA.
 If you think this is incredibly difficult already, keep in mind that most VA’s usually perform all these tasks for at least 3 managers at the same time!

 Managing travel is quite complex.

 Ekaterina Steube shared her experiences with us to reveal what VA’s typically report to be their biggest challenges in regards to travel management.
 Here’re the 4 main difficulties of VA’s: